 - Study skills including

 - Time management

 We support and encourage students as they learn to master this additional responsibility by continuing strong home-school communications and working as a caring team so that they become independent thinkers and learners.

 Key subject areas include:

-The Singapore Math curriculum focuses on model drawing and problem solving and provides students with clear and concise explanations of abstract math concepts.
+The Singapore Math curriculum focuses on model drawing and problem solving, and also provides students with clear and concise explanations of abstract math concepts.
 Singapore Math uses pictorial models to represent the known and unknown quantities and their relationships in a problem.
-Through this approach students gain better understanding of the problem and hone their critical thinking and problem solving skills.
+Through this approach, students gain better understanding of the problem and hone their critical thinking and problem solving skills.
 The Singapore Math curriculum is a tested, proven and successful curriculum that has been used by advanced schools worldwide.
 The Trends in International Mathematics and Science Study, a study conducted by the International Association for Evaluation of Educational Achievement (IEA) has continually recognized Singapore Math as a top-scoring curriculum program for math excellence.

-The social studies curriculum focuses on the study of economics, history, political and physical geography, world cultures, social and political systems, and understanding of civic values.
+The social studies curriculum focuses on economics, history, political and physical geography, world cultures, social and political systems, and understanding of civic values.
 In social studies students develop skills and acquire information for productive problem solving.
 They also learn to assess issues and make thoughtful value judgments.
 A primary goal of the curriculum is to help students integrate skills and knowledge into a framework for participating as responsible citizens in a broader world.

 To provide a rich and well-rounded educational experience, CDS students also attend specialist classes, including art, library, music, physical education and Spanish.
 The variety of specialist classes increases as children move from toddler, through preschool and into K-1 and beyond.